 Background

 Breast cancer is one of the most prevalent female cancers and usually has a poor prognosis1-3.
-Recently, the occurrence of breast cancer progressively raised, and the age of onset has gradually become younger4.
-Breast cancer formation is a complex biological process that including hormone, miRNAs and environment5.
+Recently, the occurrence of breast cancer has progressively increased, and the age of onset has gradually become younger4.
+Breast cancer formation is a complex biological process that includes hormones, miRNAs and the environment5.

 MicroRNAs (miRNAs), small noncoding RNAs with 19-22 nucleotides, could cause protein degradation.
-A host of researches have clearly elaborated that miRNA could directly repressed the target messenger RNA (mRNA) through binding to the 3’UTR of mRNA6.
-Several previous researches have revealed that miRNAs have roles in regulating cholesterol metabolism7, embryo implantation8, insulin resistance9, and hematopoiesis10.
+A host of studies have clearly elaborated that miRNA could directly repress the target messenger RNA (mRNA) through binding to the 3’UTR of mRNA6.
+Several previous studies have revealed that miRNAs have roles in regulating cholesterol metabolism7, embryo implantation8, insulin resistance9, and hematopoiesis10.
 Iwai et al.11 reported that miR-96-5p, which is frequently upregulated in hepatocellular carcinoma, inhibits apoptosis by targeting CASP9.
-Arginine kinase 3 (AK3) gene is located on chromosome 9 and mainly function for mitochondrial matrix.
-The tumor suppressor function of AK3 have been demonstrated.
-For example, Melle et al.12 reported that AK3 was identified as specific marker for hepatocellular carcinoma.
+The arginine kinase 3 (AK3) gene is located on chromosome 9 and mainly functions in the mitochondrial matrix.
+The tumor suppressor function of AK3 has been demonstrated.
+For example, Melle et al.12 reported that AK3 was identified as a specific marker for hepatocellular carcinoma.

 Previously, we performed a miRNA microarray between breast cancer and matched adjacent noncancerous tissues.
-Differentially expressed miRNAs array showed that miR-96-5p was one of the most dramatically increased miRNAs (log fold change=2.859, P=0.000).
-However, the possible effects and mechanism of miR-96-5p on breast cancer cells migration was not elucidated.
+Differentially expressed miRNA arrays showed that miR-96-5p was one of the most dramatically increased miRNAs (log fold change=2.859, P=0.000).
+However, the possible effects and mechanism of miR-96-5p on breast cancer cell migration have not been elucidated.

-Therefore, we reported the extract role of miR-96-5p and its underlying mechanism in the promoting migration of breast cancer cells.
+Therefore, we reported the extract role of miR-96-5p and its underlying mechanism in promoting the migration of breast cancer cells.

 Materials and methods